JordanMicahBennett/ROBOTIZE_JA/README.md

 # LIST OF AIDED INSTITUTIONS

 # 1. [AN ARITIFICAL INTELLIGENCE BASED CORONAVIRUS/COVID19 SOLUTION PREPARED FOR PUBLIC USE BY JORDAN BENNETT](https://github.com/JordanMicahBennett/SMART-CT-SCAN_BASED-COVID19_VIRUS_DETECTOR/blob/master/README.md)

+Note: I am working with Andrei Marinescu to deliver Covid19 detection.
+* This story is now posted in [Libertatea News](https://www.facebook.com/mvandrei/posts/3257294227631302).

 * **Feb 9, 2020**: I discover similarities between Covid19 and known forms of pneumonia, after which I find a few CT-Images representing positive cases of Covid19 by Chinese authorities, where I decided to perform **_artificial intelligence based_** **CT Image Scan diagnostics**, by using the images as inputs to an artificial intelligence based pneumonia diagnosis method [originally published/made by John Chang in November 2019](https://github.com/JohnChangUK/Pneumonia-Kaggle).
 This reasoning is seen in my research/discovery process in the [Deep Learning Code section on the repository.](https://github.com/JordanMicahBennett/SMART-CT-SCAN_BASED-COVID19_VIRUS_DETECTOR#deep-learning-codetests--code-discussion--call-for-contribution).
 * **Feb 19, 2020**: Scientists reveal a ~98% accuracy in **_human/radiology based_** **CT Scan image based diagnostics**, compared to the popular Dna polymerase chain reaction method by CDC: ["In a series of 51 patients with chest CT and RT-PCR assay performed within 3 days, the sensitivity of CT for COVID-19 infection was ~98% compared to RT-PCR sensitivity of ~71% (p<.001)."](https://pubs.rsna.org/doi/10.1148/radiol.2020200432)
 * **Feb 20, 2020**: Great news - Feb 20 news report published, that Chinese are using Ai to help identify the virus with reported ~99% accuracy, [via their own Ai based CT-scan method](http://www.sixthtone.com/news/1005216/scan-reading-ai-systems-are-helping-doctors-diagnose-covid-19).